 Posted February 5, 2013 at 05:00 pm by Jimmy McGee

 Everyone has a secret place.
 Perhaps it is a restaurant tucked away on a side street that makes the best pulled pork.
 Perhaps it is a picnic table at the far corner of the park where you can sit and enjoy the serenity of the nearby babbling creek.
 Maybe it is not actually a place, rather a secret band or website that you and few select other know about.
 At the risk of sounding like a hipster, it almost seems like the Samsung Galaxy Note 10.1 tablet is that special secret device.

-Posted January 29, 2013 By: jerdog
+Posted January 29, 2013 at 12:30 pm by jerdog

 Anyone who has spent time on XDA, or in the Android community at large, knows that when a device receives inclusion in CyanogenMod’s device tree, it is a beautiful day.
 This is because CM support ensures that the device will have a longer-than-manufacturer-intended lifespan.
 This of course depends on the manufacturer providing the tools and documentation necessary for development to occur.
 In many cases, OEMs do a pretty good job at publishing the documentation for instances in which they deviate from the reference design of a device’s board.
 Other times, however, manufacturers seem to go into brain fart-mode when it comes to this.